Accidents

 Explicit and Implied Permission

-When the direct evidence of permission (also known as “explicit permission”) is in dispute, it is allowed to consider the relationship between the owner and the driver.
+When the direct evidence of permission (also known as “explicit permission”) is in dispute, one can consider the relationship between the owner and the driver.

-It is more likely that the permission was granted in case the owner and driver were married, had an employer/employee relationship or were close friends.
-A trier of fact is allowed to reasonably conclude that the driver gave his permission even if he denies it and there is no direct evidence that permission was granted prior to the accident.
-This is called “implied permission”.
+It is more likely that the owner granted permission if the owner and driver were married, had an employer-employee relationship, or were close friends.
+A fact-finder can reasonably conclude that the owner gave permission, even if the owner denies it and there is no direct evidence of prior permission.
+This is called “implied permission.”

 The Driver Exceeded the Scope of the Permission Given by the Defendant